testcontainers/testcontainers-go/docs/features/override_container_command.md

 }
 ```

+!!!info
+    If you are using a module, you can use the `testcontainers.CustomizeRequest` option to add arguments to the command.
+Check the individual module's pages for more information on their commands.

+This option will merge the customized request into the module's request, appending any additional `Cmd` arguments to the
+module's command.
+This can't be used to replace the command, only to append options.
+Check the individual module's pages for more information on their commands.

 ## Executing a command

 You can execute a command inside a running container, similar to a `docker exec` call: